openlawteam/scuttlebutt-akka-persistence/README.md

 scuttlebutt-journal {

     secret {
-        # Defaults to ~/.ssb/secret
+        # It is an option to override this with the SSB_PERSISTENCE_DIR environment variable,
+        # or override it in your application config file.
-        path: "/path/to/scuttlebutt/secret/file"
+        path: "..."
     }

     # The scuttlebot host